Chapter 9:

 TINK!
 TINK!

-“What was that?!” quickly thought Kitezh.
+“What was that?!”
+Kitezh quickly thought.

-Above the fallen horse was still the bronze warrior sitting on top of the statue.
+Above the fallen horse was the bronze warrior sitting on top of the statue.
 He had his sword bravely swung up in the air.
 And that sword is actually pointing right at Kitezh!

 “No!” yelled Kitezh.